EngineHub/WorldGuard/README.md

 - Buy-on-claim is a separate feature which differs from buying since price depends on region size and there's no payment recipient.
 It will use Register integration as well.

+- Perhaps we want to block buying when price is not set (instead of considering it zero).

 Hacking notes
 =============